 b.
-The final stream compensation plan shall include complete information on all components of the conceptual compensatory mitigation plan, as detailed in the Virginia Water Protection Permit Program Regulation (9 VAC 25-210-10 et. seq.) in effect at the time of final plan submittal, including but not limited to, compensation amounts. credits and/or credit ratios, condition assessment types, and locations.
+The final stream compensation plan shall include complete information on all components of the conceptual compensatory mitigation plan, as detailed in the Virginia Water Protection Permit Program Regulation (9 VAC 25-210-10 et. seq.) in effect at the time of final plan submittal, including but not limited to, compensation amounts, credits and/or credit ratios, condition assessment types, and locations.
 In addition, the plan shall include: a summary of the type and linear feet of stream bed impacts anticipated during the construction of the compensation site and the proposed compensation for these impacts; a site access plan; an erosion and sedimentation control plan, if appropriate; an abatement and control plan for undesirable plant species; a monitoring plan, including the proposed success criteria, the monitoring goals, the monitoring schedule, and the location of photo stations, vegetation sampling points, survey points, bank pins, scour chains, and reference streams (if available), and the monitoring provisions contained in this permit; a plan view sketch depicting the pattern and all compensation measures being employed; a profile sketch; cross-sectional sketches of the proposed compensation stream; and the mechanism for protection in perpetuity of the compensation site(s), including all surface waters and buffer areas within its boundaries.

 The mechanism for protection shall be in place within one year of final compensation plan approval.
-The mechanism for protection shall state that no activity will be performed on the property in any area designated as a compensation area, with the exception of maintenance or corrective action measures authorized by the board.
-The mechanism of protection applies to ditching, land clearing, or discharge of dredge or fill material, unless these activities are specifically authorized by the board through the issuance of a VWP individual or general permit, or waiver thereof.
+The mechanism for protection shall state that no activity will be performed on the property in any area designated as a compensation area, with the exception of maintenance or corrective action measures authorized by the Department.
+The mechanism of protection applies to ditching, land clearing, or discharge of dredge or fill material, unless these activities are specifically authorized by the Department through the issuance of a VWP individual or general permit, or waiver thereof.
 Such mechanism of protection shall contain the specific phrase "ditching, land clearing, or discharge of dredge or fill material" in the limitations placed on the use of these areas.
-The mechanism of protection, or an equivalent mechanism for government-owned lands, shall be recorded in the chain of title to the property, and proof of recordation shall be submitted to DEQ within one year of final compensation plan approval.
+The mechanism of protection, or an equivalent mechanism for government-owned lands, shall be recorded in the chain of title to the property, and proof of recordation VWP Individual Permit No. 06-1574 Minor Modification No. 4 Part I - Special Conditions December 19, 2022 Page 21 of 32 shall be submitted to the Department within one year of final compensation plan approval.